This article describes the concept of creating structured views of multiple Twins on the Trusted Twin platform.

 - a timestamp default template,

-Timeseries do not use Twin selection rules (refer to Indexes) as they are configured as Entry properties directly in the Ledger.
-Every time a value of an Entry with a timeseries property set is changed, the corresponding row holding timestamp, dimensions and measurements is appended to the Timeseries table.
-Once appended, rows stay in the Timeseries table for the defined retention period.
+Timeseries, unlike Indexes, do not use Twin selection rules.
+It is because they are configured as Entry properties directly in the Ledger.
+Every time a value of an Entry with a Timeseries property set is changed, the corresponding row holding the timestamp, dimensions and measurements is appended to the Timeseries table.
+Once the rows are appended, they stay in the Timeseries table for the defined retention period.

 Tips & tricks